mietek/halcyon-website/pages/reference/index.md

 > Command-line option: | `--constraints=...`
 > Magic file:          | `.halcyon/constraints`

-Cabal package labels, to override any constraints declared in a `cabal.config` file, which may or may not be included in the source directory.
+Labels specifying version constraints, to override any constraints declared in a `cabal.config` file, which can be included in the source directory.

-Each label must specify a Cabal package name and version number, in _`name`_`-`_`version`_ format.
+Each label must include a Cabal package name and version number, in _`name`_`-`_`version`_ format.
 The labels must be separated by whitespace.

 ```
 base-4.7.0.1